 You need to be posting consistently over time to show Pinterest that you’re here for a long time, not a short time, and that what you have to share with fellow pinners is inspirational, useful and valuable.

-The only way you can grow your views is to have a consistent posting strategy, best practice is 2-5 fresh pins per day.
+The only way you can grow your views is to have a consistent posting strategy, best practice was always 2-5 fresh pins per day, but we are having huge growth by posting 10 fresh pins per day.

 5. You’re Not Giving It Enough Time

 Posting a pin and checking back the next morning to see you still have 0 views is not a fair judgement as to how well the pin is performing.